- An internship is an opportunity to work in a business, agency, or organization before finishing college.

 Undergraduate credits earned for internships may be used to fulfill general university elective credits.

-- Submit completed and signed documents to the Business School office in Dougan 401 no later than the first day of the quarter the student will be earning the credit.
+- Submit completed and signed documents to a Milgard advisor in Dougan 204 no later than the first day of the quarter the student will be earning the credit.